The Beresford (West Sussex)

 - Elmer Sands and Middleton-on-sea beaches are an excellent location for kite buggies.
 The beach has excellent compact flat sand at mid to low tide.
 When the tide is low you have a long flat beach that basically stretches from Bognor Regis in the West to Littlehampton in the East.
 The more experienced kite handler can use the shingle banks to jump.
 Excellent beach for kite boarding and buggies as due to its private nature is never busy.
 The only problem it is difficult to get to and you will need to unload and then park the car.

-- Elmer Sands beach is a typical West Sussex pebble beach with a high water pebble bank and wooden groynes.
+- Elmer Sands beach is a typical West Sussex pebble beach with a high water steep pebble bank and wooden groynes.
 As the tide goes out the beach expands into flat compact sand.
 You have some very interesting rock islands which form part of the local sea defence that at low tide become accessible and are great to explore for shells, shrimps and crabs, although be careful about climbing them.
-Elmer along with its immediate neighbour Middleton-on-Sea is an excellent family beach for all ages, great for beach games, rock pools and when at low-tide the water is very shallow making ideal conditions for swimming and beginner water sports as you can stand-up.
-If you get bored of just sitting on the beach at mid to low tide you have a nice easterly walk away from the built-up area towards Climping Beach.
-The beach is very hard to get access due to private beachside estates but this is the greatest benefit as it limits the number of people on the beach even on very hot summer days.
-No beach facilities with the closest facilities being some shops and pubs located on the main road just back from the beach.
-Elmer Sands sailing club does have an outside shower and the Elmer Sands estate has a grass playing field with basketball hoop and a small children’s play area.
+Elmer along with its immediate neighbour Middleton-on-Sea are excellent family beaches for all ages, great for beach games, rock pools and when at low-tide the water is very shallow making ideal conditions for swimming and beginner water sports as you can stand-up.
+If you get bored of just sitting on the beach at mid to low tide you have a nice easterly walk away from the built-up area towards Climping Beach where you can have a cake and ice-cream before heading back.
+The beach is very hard to get access due to the private beach-side estates that are common on this stretch of coast but this is the greatest benefit as it limits the number of people on the beach even on very hot summer days to locals and those staying nearby.
+The beach has no facilities with the closest being some shops and pubs located on the main road just back from the beach.
+The Elmer Sands Sailing Club does have an outside shower and the Elmer Sands estate has a grass playing field with basketball hoop and a small children’s play area.

 - Felpham beach is a combination of pebbles and sand divided by groynes like most the West Sussex beaches.
 As the tide goes out you have rock pools and large areas of flat beach.
 At the back of the beach you have rows of beach huts with nice grass areas in front.
 Felpham beach sits next to Bognor Regis beaches and is more built up with concrete promenade than its more easterly neighbours of Middleton-on-Sea, Elmer Sands and Climping.
 Felpham beach tends to attract more locals than tourists as it located behind the village, with most tourists heading to Bognor Regis.
 Facilities include cafe, shop, toilets, beach huts, promenade, Felpham sailing club, tennis courts and putting green.
 Parking can be hard on a summer day but you can park either in the side roads or there is a large car park in the village.